RENEE MONTAGNE, HOST:

 FRAYER: With this massive restructuring, Spanish banks may begin to pay for the mistakes of the past.
 But bank tellers, homeowners and the European taxpayer will also pay dearly.

 KIRK SIEGLER, BYLINE: For NPR News, I'm Lauren Frayer in Madrid.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.